antfu/antfu.me/pages/posts/rewrite-in-vite.md

 - [prism-theme-vars](https://github.com/antfu/prism-theme-vars) - A customizable Prism.js theme using CSS variables.

-So, instead of dealing with the lengthy CSS theme, now you can have one in less than 20 lines of CSS variables.
+Instead of dealing with the lengthy CSS theme, now you can have one in less than 20 lines of CSS variables.
 For example:

 ```css
 @import "prism-theme-vars/base.css";